 One of the things that makes San Sebastian (Donostia) a great city break, particularly in the summer, is the beaches on offer.
 Donostia is blessed with not one, but three beaches, all within easy reach of the city centre.

-Despite being fairly close together, they each have their own character and vibe.
 In this article we’ll run through each of the different beaches and determine which one is best for you.

 🏙️ One of the best ways to learn more about San Sebastian is to take one of the FREE Walking Tours

-La Concha Beach
+1. La Concha Beach

 The most famous beach in San Sebastian, La Concha beach is also the most central, just a stone’s throw away from the shopping district, and nearby to some of the main bus stops, making it also one of the most popular.

-The beach stretches over a kilometer and a half from the Miramar Palace down to the town hall close to the Old Town (Parte Vieja).
+The beach stretches over a kilometre and a half from the Miramar Palace down to the town hall close to the Old Town (Parte Vieja).
 The name La Cohca, which means “shell” in Spanish comes from the shell shape of the bay itself.

 Looking out from the beach you have stunning views of Santa Clara Island framed by Monte Igeldo to the west and Monte Urgull to the east which provides the perfect backdrop for a bit of sunbathing or dip in the sea.
 So much so that La Concha has been recognised as not only one of the best beaches in Spain, but also one of the best in Europe.